Skip These Hanoi Food ‘Classics’ — Here’s Where to Actually Eat

 1. Avoid English Menus Like They’re Cursed

-If a restaurant needs to translate its menu into English, it’s either a tourist trap or a Western restaurant.
-Neither is why you came to Hanoi.
-If you can’t read Vietnamese, use Google Translate on your phone—it’s faster and more honest than what the menu says anyway.
+If a restaurant needs an English menu, it’s either a tourist trap or a Western place.
+Neither is why you’re in Hanoi.
+Can’t read Vietnamese?
+Use Google Translate—it’s faster and more honest.

 2. Eat Breakfast and Lunch Like a Local, Skip Dinner at Restaurants

 Breakfast (6-8am) and lunch (11:30am-1pm) are when real restaurants are packed with locals.
-Dinner is when tourist restaurants fill up.
-Eat your big meals early, grab a sandwich or noodle soup at night.
-You’ll eat better and cheaper.
+Dinner is for tourist spots.
+Eat big meals early, grab something simple at night.
+You’ll save money and eat better.

 3. Ask Your Hotel Staff Where They Eat, Not Where Tourists Should Go

-Ask the staff where *they* eat breakfast, where *they* get coffee, where *they* take their families on weekends.
+Ask the staff where *they* eat breakfast, where *they* get coffee, where *they* take their families.
 Not “where should tourists go.”
-This single question will do more for your meals than any guidebook.
+This one question will do more for your meals than any guidebook.

 4. Accept That You Won’t Know What You’re Eating (and That’s Okay)

 Point at something that looks good.
 Eat it.
 Move on.
-Some of your best meals will come from zero information and pure intuition.
+Some of your best meals will come from pure instinct.
 Don’t overthink it.

 5. Markets at 6am Are Better Than Any Restaurant at 7pm

-Go to Dong Xuan or Hom Market at sunrise.
-Watch what people buy.
+Hit Dong Xuan or Hom Market at sunrise.
+Watch what locals buy.
 Buy it.
 Eat it.
-You’ll understand Hanoi through food in one hour better than you will in a week of restaurant meals.
+You’ll understand Hanoi through food in an hour better than a week of restaurant meals.

 The Bottom Line

-Stop treating Hanoi’s food like a checklist of famous dishes at famous restaurants, and start treating it like a city where 8 million people are actually hungry and eating well every single day—and they’re not paying $12 for pho while looking at a lake.
+Stop treating Hanoi’s food like a checklist of famous dishes at famous spots.
+Start treating it like a city where 8 million people eat well every day—without paying $12 for pho while staring at a lake.

 Similar Posts